camnick/kloudformation/readme.md

   Creates an AWS Elastic IP
 #### Spec Fields:
 ```
-  - vpcName # k8s name of the AWS VPC to assign the EIP to.
+  - vpcName # string- k8s name of the AWS VPC to assign the EIP to.
   - tags
 ```
 #### Dependencies: